FRUiT-git/starc/README.md

 ### Configuration
 While this script could potentially run 'as is', as long as the user downloaded the **RSI-Setup-x.x.xx.exe** somewhere in their home, it is recommended to edit it and fill a few vars in the configuration part.
 The most important being the prefix path, the game's installation path and the runner path.

+This script can run from wherever.
+Preferably put it somewhere in your $PATH.

 ### Variables
 The script can toggle various linux / nividia / wine options to help adjusting things for a better experience, such as
 - __GL_THREADED_OPTIMIZATIONS